- Written by Dr.Mehmet Demircioglu

 Signs that make me worry about a poor result

-My concern rises when the problem is structural, not only thinness.
+My concern rises when I see a structural issue, not only thinness.
 Wrong angles, visible rows, badly placed grafts containing more than one hair in the hairline, patchy distribution, poor donor extraction, or a hairline shape that does not suit the face will not become natural simply because more months pass.

 Thin immature growth can improve.
 Poor design usually does not mature into good design.
 A weak but evenly changing result deserves patience.
 A pattern that is artificial, badly angled, or planned without donor discipline needs a different conversation.